She stands holding up the Santa Claus table runner and asks again, "Where should we put THIS, Mama?"

 - SAVE — A place to collect holiday decluttering roadblocks.

-As you go through your items, here are five questions you can ask yourself to make the process easier.
+As you go through your things, here are five questions you can ask yourself to make the process easier.

 When it is time to take your decorations down, do another assessment and declutter holiday decorations as you pack up.
 Ask yourself...